RidaRidss/React-Native/README.md

                                 react-native run-android

  #### note : Now in the above command there is an option while you have already run this command first Time , app build is ready before , So no need of this for the next time

-                        3(a) If You are working with an android device

-                            Thirdly run react server to reload the changes within project to your device app after build prepare just connect your device , in VS Code terminal press + button to add a new tab in VS Code terminal and run below command
-                                [
-                                    adb reverse tcp:8081 tcp:8081
-                                ]
-                                                  OR
-                                [
-                                    while you are connected to wifi to reload the changes just connect your device to system and shake your android device , now you will get a popup , go to dev setting => connect port => enter your I.P Address and then react native server will be automatically reload the app with the current changes within your app
-                                ]

-                        3(b) If You are working with an emulator

-                              use the below command to reload changes within your app to emulator , press + button to add a new tab in VS Code terminal and run below command

-                                    adb shell input keyevent 82

-                        #### note : only Run the above command , its important, your device should be connected to the system , while your device is not connected to wifi : " This command is to start react native server and only if it is needed , while you are not connected to any server "

 #### note : If you got an error throw from VS Code terminal "java.io.IOException: Cannot run program : /home/username/Android/Sdk/build-tools/23.0.1/aapt" while apk installation in your device :

            open project's directory cmd and run below command

                 sudo apt-get install lib32stdc++6 lib32z1

                                 OR

                 Best way to install build-tools using android studio

                     open android studio and install

+                3(a) If You are working with an android device

+                     Thirdly run react server "The main thing is that" Your devices should be connected to your system machine's IP address
+                        connect your device , in VS Code terminal press + button to add a new tab in VS Code terminal and run below command
+                          1.  adb shell input keyevent 82

+                       you will get a popup (https://facebook.github.io/react-native/docs/debugging.html#accessing-the-in-app-developer-menu) then select options as below

+                         2. Dev Settings → Debug server -> Debug server host and ports for device

+                         3. Type in your machine's IP address and the port of the local dev server (e.g. 192.168.1.157:8081)

+  #### note : How will you approach your system ip address in ubuntu

+                    Open a terminal and type below command to find your machine's IP address.

+                            /sbin/ifconfig

+                  4. Go back to the Developer menu and select Reload JS.

+                        4(a)  adb shell input keyevent 82

+                        4 (b)  you will get a popup (https://facebook.github.io/react-native/docs/debugging.html#accessing-the-in-app-developer-menu) then select options as below

+                        4 (c)  Reload

+                            above command will reload the changes , after build installation

+                    3(a) If You are working with an emulator follow step 4

   #### 5. For Searching files in VS Code